w3bdesign/graphql-express-dfweb/README.md

-# graphql-express-dfweb
- GraphQL backend for Dfweb
+# GraphQL backend for Dfweb.no